JolevD/proxy-web-server/README.md

-# Node.js Proxy Server with Caching
+# Node.js HTTPS Proxy Server with Caching

-A simple proxy server built in Node.js that forwards client requests to an upstream server (e.g., example.com) and caches responses using an LRU cache.
-It also implements logging and request timeouts to improve reliability and performance.
+A secure, high-performance proxy server built in Node.js that forwards client requests to upstream servers, implements dynamic routing based on the Host header, and caches responses using an LRU cache.
+It supports HTTPS for both incoming client connections and connections to upstream servers, incorporates robust error handling with detailed logging, and limits concurrent connections using a semaphore.

 ## Overview

-This project implements a basic proxy server that:

-- Listens for incoming HTTP requests on a specified port (default: 8081).
-- Forwards requests to an upstream server (e.g., example.com) with appropriate header modifications.
-- Caches responses using an LRU (Least Recently Used) cache to improve response times on subsequent requests.
-- Logs incoming requests, cache hits, and errors using the Winston logging library.
-- Implements a timeout mechanism to return a "Gateway Timeout" error if the upstream server does not respond within 10 seconds.
+This project is a Node.js-based proxy server designed to demonstrate key networking concepts such as secure HTTPS communication, dynamic request forwarding, response caching with an LRU strategy, and robust error handling.
+The server supports multiple upstream domains by dynamically mapping the Host header and uses a composite cache key to ensure correct caching behavior.
+It also limits the number of concurrent connections via a semaphore and logs all activities with Winston.

 ## Features

-- **Request Forwarding:**
+- **Secure Connections:**

-  Receives a client request and forwards it to the configured upstream server.
+  - Incoming connections use HTTPS with a self-signed (or CA-issued) certificate.
+  - Outgoing (upstream) requests use HTTPS, ensuring end-to-end encryption.

-- **Caching:**
+- **Dynamic Routing:**

-  Uses an LRU cache (with the `lru-cache` package) to store and retrieve responses.
-Cached responses include both the response body and headers.
+  - The proxy determines the target upstream server based on the client's Host header.
+  - A composite cache key (`<targetHost><clientReq.url>`) ensures correct cache isolation between domains.

+- **Caching with LRU Strategy:**

+  - Uses the `lru-cache` library to cache responses for faster subsequent requests.
+  - Caches responses only if they are below a specified size threshold (e.g., 5MB).
+  - Bypasses caching for large responses while still streaming them to the client.

+- **Error Handling & Timeouts:**
+  - Implements a 10-second timeout for each request, returning a 504 Gateway Timeout if the upstream server is too slow.
+  - Handles errors on the upstream connection, client streams, and caching logic, sending appropriate HTTP error responses (e.g., 400, 500).
 - **Logging:**

-  Logs are managed with Winston, outputting to both a log file (`proxy-server.log`) and the console.
-Logs include details such as method, URL, headers, and timestamps.
+  - Uses Winston for structured logging to both a file (`proxy-server.log`) and the console.
+  - Logs incoming requests, cache hits/misses, errors, and other events with detailed context.

-- **Timeouts:**
+- **Concurrency Control:**
-  Each request has a 10-second timeout.
-If the upstream server does not respond within this period, the server returns a 504 "Gateway Timeout" error.
+  - Limits concurrent client connections (e.g., up to 400) using a semaphore from the `async-mutex` library.